The 2022 football calendar will be very different, but don't fret | DW | 29.12.2021

 The 2022 Champions League final in St. Petersburg is on May 28 as expected.
 It is the 2023 event on June 10 which is being squeezed back due to Qatar.

-To accomodate the World Cup in Qatar, the Bundesliga will break from November 13 - January 20.
+To accommodate the World Cup in Qatar, the Bundesliga will break from November 13 to January 20.
 They could easily have started back again sooner to ensure a longer close season from May 2023 but wanted to give players a bit more rest in the middle and avoid the worst of the German winter.

 The English Premier League also stops very close to the start of the World Cup, on November 13, not giving national team coaches much chance to fine-tune for Qatar.
 The Premier League campaign begins on August 6 and resumes quickly after the World Cup on December 26 before concluding on May 28.
 It means quite a lot of flying about for the plethora of world stars based in England.